Shop at Home Network: Second closure

 It was announced on January 8, 2008, that Shop at Home would permanently cease its broadcast on March 7, 2008, again citing its failure to successfully compete with QVC, HSN, and ShopNBC (now ShopHQ).

 Before its second closure, several longtime hosts returned to the show in a "Reunion Month" throughout the month of February.

 A couple of the shows have received new life on other networks.
 The Watch Show and Tim Temple moved to Jewelry Television.

 Shop at Home went off the air on March 8, 2008.
 After a period of time where it continued to sell collectibles and knives, the network's domain has since become only a redirect to the Jewelry Television website.

-Controversy on signed Sports Items Sold
+Controversy on signed sports items sold

-There have been a number of reports that many Mickey Mantle sold items were forgeries.
-An example of a Mickey Mantle autographed baseball that was sold by Shop At Home TV back in the 1990s; "It is a forgery and Shop At Home sold hundreds of thousands of dollars of similar items according to sports memorabilia fraud busters in a blog on autographmagazine.com forums".
+There have been a number of reports that several pieces of Mickey Mantle-signed sports memorabilia sold on the network were forgeries.
+An example of a Mickey Mantle autographed baseball that was sold by Shop At Home TV back in the 1990s was, according to a blogger, "a forgery", and the same went for many other autographed sports items sold on the network.